redox-os/website/content/donate.pt.md

 ## Jeremy Soller

-Jeremy Soller, is the creator, maintainer, and lead developer of Redox OS.
-Donations to Jeremy Soller are treated as a taxable gift, and will be used at his discretion.
 Jeremy Soller é o criador, mantenedor e desenvolvedor chefe do Redox OS.

 Doações para Jeremy Soller são tratadas como presente taxável e serão usadas conforme sua vontade.